-Display members of the IT Team group
+Display members of the IT Team group:

 Get-ADGroupMember -Identity ’IT Team’ |

 Format-Table SamAccountName, DistinguishedName

 How it works...

 You use the New-ADUser cmdlet to create a new AD user.
 Due to the amount of information you wish to hold for any user you create, the number of parameters you might need to pass to New-ADUser can make for very long code lines.
 To get around that, you create a hash table of parameters and parameter values and then use it to create the user.
 In step 1, you create such a hash table, which creates no output.